quantumformalism/math-lectures/README.md

 # 2020-math-lectures
-We'll be posting pre-lecture reading materials for the quantum formalism course.
+We'll be posting here the lecture related reading materials for the quantum formalism course.